lrpinto/text-wrangler/README.md

 - Run `mvn package` to generate the ANTLR4 parser
 - Import the MySQL schema in `main/java/resources/schema.sql`
-- Update the MySQl connection details in `main/java/resources/configuraiton.ini`
+- Update the MySQL connection details in `main/java/resources/configuraiton.ini`
 - Start on App.java for a demonstration on how to use the library

 ## Transformations DSL